top of page

 • Track BP morning/evening

-• 10 minutes decompression routine
+• 10 minutes of decompression routine

 3–4x PER WEEK